 I made my way to the literal Palm Beach at some point during my trip just to relax, listen to music, and think.
 It was around sunset time but I still caught a little bit of sun and even watched a wedding on the beach.
 I was right in front of the beautiful RIU Palace- which I will definitely want to stay at the next time I visit Aruba.

 To be honest, I didn’t really interact with too many other people during my trip.
-Aruba is filled with a lot of other tourists in the older age range (like 50s) that were either in couples or with their kids.
+Aruba is filled with a lot of other tourists in the older age range (50s and up) that were either in couples or with their kids.
 And I was totally okay with that- I knew that I was coming alone so I didn’t expect too much human interaction with others.
 I also didn’t feel out of place because everyone was just on a relaxed type of time.
 It’s not like I went to Miami by myself and missed out on all the parties.

-The roads in the desert were ridiculously bumpy and if you did one WRONG turn, it’s very likely you would’ve fell off the ATV and get severely injured.
+The roads in the desert were ridiculously bumpy and if you did one wrong turn, it’s very likely you would’ve fell off the ATV and get severely injured.
 I had to maneuver the ATV from side to side just to keep a balance.
 Once the tour guides saw I was struggling, they made me park my ATV at a nearby lot and made me drive with one of them as a passenger.
 I trusted their expertise and preferred to continue riding with them through the upcoming rocky mountains (super scary.)
 I was able to ride my ATV back once we passed by the lot again.
 The reason I loved this tour, was because I got to see so many beautiful attractions.

 We made stops at the: Alto Vista Chapel, the first Catholic church built in Aruba in 1750, the Natural Pool, also known as “Conchi”, the Natural Bridge, the Bushiribana Gold Mill Ruins, and a priceless view of the island that you won’t see while just walking.
 Although the winds were strong and we didn’t really get to swim in the Conchi, we were able to take a dip in the more enclosed part of the pool.

 It was certainly a different type of experience that was worth the money and the scare.
 When I visit another country, I don’t just want to live the resort life- I want to explore and learn more about the culture.
 Over in Aruba, they speak English, Spanish, and Papiamento- their own language which is a mixture of many others.
 Although I didn’t get to visit the southern part of the country, I think I left with all I needed to.
 I’ve never really seen an abundance of cacti like I did when in Aruba.
-I fell in LOVE with them.
+I fell in lovewith them.
 My only regret was not visiting Renaissance Island and seeing the flamingos.

 If there’s a few things that this trip taught me about myself is that I’m braver than I was, I’m smarter than I think, and I’m more confident than I feel.
 I’ve always talked about taking a solo trip one day but you know, we always say we’re going to do things “one day” and eventually forget about it.
-But in this case, I knew I didn’t want to miss out on another trip so I said, “f*ck it, I just gotta do it.”
+But in this case, I knew I didn’t want to miss out on another trip so I said, “F*ck it, I just gotta do it.”

 I sent my close friends my day-by-day itinerary and surprisingly enough, I stuck to it!
 I might’ve made a minor change like which restaurant I was going to, but everything else was accurate.
 I wanted my loved ones to feel like they were with me and I wanted the same for myself.
 I think I honestly picked the best place to go to solo because Aruba is small, the crime rate is really low, and it’s not that close to NYC, but it’s not that far, either.

 My main concern was safety because we all know the story about how Natalee Holloway disappeared in 2005 and was never found again.
 I always watched my back, called a loved one when I was on my way back to my room or when I was going out for dinner.
 On my last night, I decided to finally go out (I used to always be in my room by 8PMish) because I wanted to rock my flowy dress and experience a bit of the nightlife.
-I went to dinner at Papillon Restaurant and then met another restaurant staff member afterwards and asked him to take dozens of pics of me, lol.
+I went to dinner at Papillon Restaurant and then met another restaurant staff member afterwards and asked him to take dozens of pics of me.
 He was pretty cool and even offered me a ride to my hotel but I respectfully declined (we all know why.)

 I wasn’t really too concerned about my spending over there because I had enough money in my checking account and my credit card.
 Worst came to worst, I would’ve have a loved one temporarily CashApp me or control my spending a tad bit more.